MandaKausthubh/ParticlePhysicsAndMachineLearning/README.md

 conda activate ML4Sci
 ```

+### 🏋️ Downloading weights directly:
+Please note the  direct weights are available in the file : ModelWeights/BestModelElectronPhoton.pth\
+These can be directly loaded into a pytorch model without the prior architecture and be used.

 ## Achievemets:

-This successfully replicates the predictions of the paper: **[E2E CMS](End-to-End Physics Event Classification with CMS Open Data: Applying Image-Based Deep Learning to Detector Data for the Direct Classification of Collision Events at the LHC
-)** paper.
-Achieved an AOC Score of **78.93 %** (the paper predicts **79%**).
+This successfully replicates the predictions of the paper: **[E2E CMS](https://arxiv.org/abs/1807.11916)** paper.
+Achieved an AOC Score of **79.02%** (the paper predicts **79%**).
 This is one of the best results in this problem setup it the world!!

 Acknowledgement: CMS Data CERN